Democrats demand gun control bill with expanded background checks, confiscations

 “I can’t say where we fall in position on that piece of legislation at this point,” said White House press secretary Sarah Huckabee Sanders.
 “He’s continuing to have conversations.”

-⦁ Dave Boyer contributed to this report.
+• Dave Boyer contributed to this article.

 The Washington Times Comment Policy